-How do we impart knowledge in physical sense?
+How do we impart knowledge in a physical sense?
 How do you imbue a student with not only the information that is contained in a physical culture of budo, but also with the fully embodied realization of said information—knowledge made manifest in action?
 The answer is inevitably drills, drills and more drills.
 Repetition of the physical information (aka waza) and lots of it.
 In Budo training such drills come in a variety of shapes an sizes and go by a variety of names.

-Sometimes this information is structured pretty informally—the parameters are kept kinda loose to allow more free-form variability.
+Sometimes this information is structured pretty informally—the parameters are kept rather loose to allow more free-form variability.
 This level is typically kihon and because it is designed for building practical skill fast, it is kept pretty short sweet a and simple and it is also where we spend most of our initial time in training.
 Even a few months of kihon work does wonders.

 “Nothing is more advanced than the basics” and we know this because we have seen that folks who do lots of kihon stuff (like the 8 releases aka shichihon-no-kuzushi and renzoku (chains) in aikido, and uchikomi/nagekomi and later point to point control drills (judo renzoku, particularly ashiwaza) in judo get really good at randori in short order.